 The Company dashboard is where company Managers and Owners can manage the moving parts that make up their company.
-This article provides an overview of the various tabs and how to navigate.
+This article provides an overview of the various tabs and how to navigate them.

-To access your Company dashboard, select the Fleet browser app from the navigation bar across the top.
+To access your Company dashboard, select the Fleet browser app from the navigation bar across the top in T3.

 Click on Company on the left side menu.